mlamoure/IndigoSNSClient/README.md

 To-Do List
 ---
-1. Validation of the configuration fields is an issue, I'll improve it later.
+-- Validation of the configuration fields is an issue, I'll improve it later.
 For now, don't make mistakes when adding topics or devices.

-2. Adding RDF as a supported message type
+-- Add RDF as a supported message type

-3. Additional device types:
-	Geo-Location device without the phone properties
-	Numeric Device type (like a dimmer)

-4. Maybe - add support for geo-fencing
+-- Add additional typing options, such as the format for LocationTimestamp